cggh/panoptes/documentation/datasets.rst

 In a *data table* folder, a file ``data`` should be present, containing a list of all the *data items* in the table.
 Each line consists in a set of TAB-delimited *properties*.
 The first line of the file serves as a header, specifying the identifiers for all *properties*.

 In addition, a yaml ``settings`` file should be present in the *datatable* folder.
-This file can contain a number of settings, both at the level of the *data table*, as at the level of individual *properties*.
+This file can contain a number of settings, both at the level of the *data table*, as at the level of individual *properties* (see :ref:`def-settings-datatable`).

 .. _def-source-workspace: